Italian and Spanish are both languages which evolved from Latin. The family of languages which evolved from Latin is called the Romance languages.

 Here are some examples of Spanish-Italian vocabulary “false friends”:

 Italian and Spanish are both what linguists refer to as pro-drop languages.
-This means that in Italian and Spanish, pronouns can be omitted (dropped) when they can be inferred from the context.
+This means that pronouns can be omitted (dropped) when they can be inferred from the context.

 For example, the phrase “I love you” translates to “ti amo” in Italian and “te quiero” in Spanish.
 Note the absence of the subject pronouns (“yo” in Spanish and “io” in Italian) which can be inferred from the form of the conjugated verb.